A Unified Understanding and Evaluation of Steering Methods: Conclusion

 Aligning language models to a set of values or human preferences is a critical research problem that addresses safety concerns around deploying machine learning models in the real world.
 Our research provides an in-depth evaluation and understanding of steering vectors, an approach to aligning models that are becoming widely adopted.
 Our findings provide practical insights for steering, showing which method has the best performance and why and the need for more controlled applications of steering.
 Furthermore, our analysis highlights the need for caution around associating high-level behaviors with a direction or vector.
-We are committed to enhancing reproducibility and broader applicability by releasing our code publicly.